status-im/nimbus-eth1/README.md

 * A recent version of Nim
   * We use the version in the [Status fork](https://github.com/status-im/Nim)
-  * Normally, this is the latest released version of Nim but it may also include custom patches
   * Follow the Nim installation instructions or use [choosenim](https://github.com/dom96/choosenim) to manage your Nim versions
 * A recent version of Facebook's [RocksDB](https://github.com/facebook/rocksdb/)
   * Compile [from source](https://github.com/facebook/rocksdb/blob/master/INSTALL.md) or use the package manager of your OS